Alan Hakim, Inge De Wandele, Chris O’Callaghan, Alan Pocinki, and Peter Rowe, adapted by Benjamin Guscott; revised by Alan Hakim, December 2019

 The doctor needs to work together with the patient and their carers.
 Engagement with the family is particularly important for young people and those with severe fatigue.
 The patient and their doctor should share decision making about causes, impact, and stages of management for fatigue.
 This might include: understanding a need to exclude other disorders from diagnosis, recognizing the reality and impact of the condition, setting realistic goals for improvement, and being prepared for setbacks.
 Other aspects include exploring the range of treatments and approaches available.
 The doctor may have a supporting role in applications for help such as financial benefits and social care, by providing medical evidence or answering assessor’s questions.

 Treatment is based on addressing underlying issues.
 These might include medications directed at different problems, as well as lifestyle changes.
 Doctors and patients should be aware that some people do not show meaningful responses to therapy.
-Patients with lengthy disabling conditions are prone to feelings of abandonment and may be vulnerable to unconventional therapies or exploitation.
-The long-term support and guidance of the doctor can be very important.

 Equipment and adaptations (including, if needed, a wheelchair) should be considered as these can help gain more independence, and improve quality of life.
 Disruption of education or work can be harmful and should be addressed early.
 The doctor should assist, following consent from their patient, by advising on fitness for work and education, and the adjustments or adaptations needed.